 Pechanga Tribal TANF is a service provider and advocate for American Indian youth, parents, and families.
-Our purpose is to empower and support the physical, behavioral and spiritual well-being of Pechanga tribal children and all American Indian youth who live on the Pechanga Indian Reservation, and within Orange County by providing holistic integrated services that focus on all age groups and incorporate Pechanga Luiseño culture and traditions.
+Our purpose is to empower and support the physical, behavioral and spiritual well-being of Pechanga tribal children and all American Indian youth who live on the Pechanga Indian Reservation, and within the off reservation areas of Orange County and Riverside County by providing holistic integrated services that focus on all age groups and incorporate Pechanga Luiseño culture and traditions.

 WHAT WE DO